manojkhanna/devops-starter-workshop/starter/chef-basic-exercise.md

 mkdir ~/chef-repo
 ```

-change to the directory created
+Change to the directory created

 ```shell
 cd chef-repo